rrDumpTruck/Obsidian.Vault/Lore Rules.md

 	- When created a Fissure will last 10d10 days before sealing itself, during the last half of the duration the flow rate is reduced by half.
 	- When created a Fracture lasts for 100 years at least, as far as we can tell.

-Death and Dying
+<span style="color:#c00000">Death and Dying</span>
 	The World of the Veins is a harsh place, inevitably you will end up facing a fight you cannot win, or meeting an obstacle you couldn't have foreseen.
 In cases of death, most creatures seem to return to life within 4-8 cycles.
 	During a persons death, strange hallucinations have been witnessed and a mortal occasion is typically met with memory loss of the entire previous cycle as well as in some rare cases where people lose weeks or months worth of memories.
 Some rare cases show resurected people forgetting a specific person or item as well.
 	In cases where a person loses a limb, head or even entire body the following takes place.
 	A minor limb such as an arm, leg or extremity grows back within the usual 4-8 cycles but generally grows back worse and worse with each damage instance, making you less capable as a whole.
 	The loss of a head is somewhat rare, usually resulting in a much changed personality.
 	The loss of a whole body, usually in the case of incineration or grave magical damage is not the end of a denizen of The Vein's life.
 After a long while (2d6 weeks) the person is resurrected in the controlled capital city of their Formless Lord.
+The being usually doesn't possess any memory of the events that took place leading up to their demise by up to 2d6 months.